stacks-network/rendezvous/docs/chapter_6.md

 With this command, Rendezvous will:

 - Randomly **execute public function calls** in the `contract` contract.
-- **Periodically check the invariants** to ensure the contract's internal state remains valid.
+- **Periodically check the defined invariants** to ensure the contract's internal state remains valid.

-If the invariant check fails, it means the contract's state has **deviated from expected behavior**, helping to uncover potential bugs.
+If an invariant check fails, it means the contract's state has **deviated from expected behavior**, revealing potential bugs.